-This map has been compiled and drawn under contract between the State of Alaska, Department of Natural Resources, Division of Geological & Geophysical Surveys (DGGS), and Stevens Exploration Management Corp.
-Airborne geophysical data for the area were acquired and processed by Fugro Airborne Surveys Corp. in 2009 and 2010.
-The project was funded by the Alaska State Legislature as part of the Alaska Airborne Geological & Geophysical Mineral Inventory Program.
+This map has been compiled and drawn under contract between the State of Alaska, Department of Natural Resources, Division of Geological & Geophysical Surveys (DGGS), and Fugro GeoServices, Inc. Airborne geophysical data for the area were acquired and processed by Fugro Airborne Surveys Corp. in 2012 and 2013.
+Previously flown DGGS surveys adjacent to the current survey are shown in the location map by dashed lines, survey name, and date of publication.
+The project was funded by the Alaska State Legislature as part of the Alaska Airborne Geophysical and Geological Mineral Inventory Program.

-All data and maps produced to date from this survey are available in digital format on DVD for a nominal fee through DGGS, 3354 College Road, Fairbanks, Alaska, 99709-3707, and are downloadable for free from the DGGS website (www.dggs.dnr.state.ak.us/pubs).
-Maps are also available on paper through the DGGS office, and are viewable online at the website in Adobe Acrobat .PDF file format.
+All data and maps produced to date from this survey are available in digital format on DVD for a nominal fee through DGGS, 3354 College Road, Fairbanks, Alaska, 99709-3707, and are downloadable for free from the DGGS website (www.dggs.alaska.gov/pubs).
+Maps are also available on paper through the DGGS office, and are viewable online at the website in Adobe Acrobat .PDF file format